msradam/agentic-hackathon/README.md

 I learned how to work with the LangChain and LangGraph libraries, how to invoke LLMs and prompt engineer to answer specific questions, and how to prepare OSMnx data to load into ArangoDB.

 ## What's next for AskStreets: Querying and Visualizing Street Networks
 Working with geospatial data has so much potential!
-In the submission notebook, I demonstrate at the end how health facility data can be overlaid with the graph and features data so that it can also be queried by AQL.
+In the submission notebook, I demonstrate at the end how health facility data can be overlaid with the street network graph and features data so that it can also be queried by AQL.
 By overlaying and combining different data sets, this has the potential to answer many different types of the queries.

 The AI tools can also be enhanced to be more precise, for example, different models can be deployed for each tool for their particular usecase.
 More tools can also be written - for example, to pull in more data from OpenStreetMap if necessary - or the visualization tool can be updated to draw paths between points.
+The prompts can also be further tuned to avoid redundant operations like transferring coordinate lookups between tools.

+This app can be further expanded with a friendly UI that can not only accept queries, but also automatically download OSM road networks and features from a user-specified location.
+Possibly even via integration with a sophisticated mapping tool like kepler.gl, where the process of querying and visualizing can be even further streamlined.